Skip to content

 };

-The major difference between these two are:
+The difference between these two styles:

 Real example: symfony-gacela-example/gacela.php